 OS detection (-O) requires at least 1 open and 1 closed port to accurately fingerprint the operating system, so one or more random ports should be included in the command.
 In my example script, Netcat was set to listen on port 1234, so that port was included in the command.
 If there are several Apple devices on the network, the backdoored laptop will be the only device with port 1234 in an "open" state.

 After locating the IP address of the backdoored device, connect to the MacBook with the below Netcat command.

 nc 192.168.0.65 1234

 After establishing a connection to the Netcat listener, the shell will likely be primitive with no knowledge of where programs are located on the OS.
 For example, using ifconfig to view interfaces fails with "ifconfig: command not found."

 To fix this, use the below source command.

 Software and hardware enumeration can now begin.
 An example of this would be using Apple's built-in system_profiler command to gather information for version-specific payloads and exploits.
 The uname command can also be used to view kernel version information.

-Stay tuned for future articles where I'll show how to establish persistence to compromised MacBooks as they move between Wi-Fi networks anywhere in the world, how to obfuscate netcat to evade active detection, and how to generate and use advanced fully featured payloads.
+In future articles I'll show how to establish persistence to compromised MacBooks as they move between Wi-Fi networks anywhere in the world, how to obfuscate Netcat to evade active detection, and how to generate and use advanced fully-featured payloads.

 If you don't want a hacker doing this to your computer, the answer is simple: Enable FileVault.
 Apple's full-disk encryption helps prevent unauthorized access to the information on hard drives and hardens single-user mode access.